10 Best YouTube Alternatives to Host Your Videos

 This post may contain affiliate links.
 If you buy something through these links I will receive a commission (at no additional cost to you).
 I personally hand-test everything that I promote, and I only link to services and products that I like.

-If you’re looking for the best YouTube alternatives, to make more money, or to have more freedom, check out this list of top video-sharing sites that you can use.
+If you’re looking for the best YouTube alternatives in 2026, to make more money, or to have more freedom, check out this list of top video-sharing sites that you can use.

 There are many reasons to move to a YouTube alternative platform, mostly related to monetization, but there are a couple more (which I’m going to go over shortly).